jmp-app/jmp/docs/backend.md

 * Write every sql keyword upper-case
 * Use the **`AS`** keyword to change column names from the sql underscore style to the camel case style.
 E.g. `SELECT user_id as userId ...`
 * Use the following for optional parameters: `WHERE (:optionalId IS NULL OR id = :optionalId)`.
 Examples in [EventService.php](../api/src/JMP/Services/EventService.php)
-* A specific service don't query tables to which the service doesn't belong unless it's a join
+* A specific service doesn't query tables to which the service doesn't belong unless it's a join

 # Developing a new route